jlapeyre/Symata.jl/README.md

 ##### ByteCount

 ByteCount(expr) gives number of bytes in expr.
-Not everything is counted correctly at the moment.